 Note: Not all container formats support all forms of PCM encoding.
 The selected encoding may be quietly converted into another encoding supported by the selected output format.

 Split Channels In Output.
-Check to place stereo and surround sound channels in separate audio tracks.
+Select from the drop-down menu to place stereo and surround sound channels in separate audio tracks.
 This applies only when producing QuickTime (mov) files.
 For all other formats the setting is ignored.